Consulting with a Conscience™

 Here's what you need to do to get started.

-When it comes to protecting your business from cyber threats, the first step is to take an action back and reevaluate what it is you're trying to protect.
+When it comes to protecting your business from cyber threats, the first step is to step back and reevaluate what you're trying to protect.
 Is it your customer data?
 Your proprietary information?
 Your reputation?

-Once you've determined what it is you're trying to protect, you can devise a plan to safeguard against the most common threats.
+Once you've determined what you're trying to protect, you can devise a plan to safeguard against the most common threats.

 One of the most critical components of any cybersecurity plan is employee training.
 Even the best technical safeguards can be bypassed if your employees are not adequately trained to spot and report suspicious activity.